georgypv/polars-coord-transforms/README.md

 This Polars plugin provides functionality which can be loosely described as tranformation of coordinates and extraction of features from them.

- It contains functions which were acutely needed in personal and work projects, therefore its set of features might appear a bit random.
-Nevertheless one can find it useful in projects related to robotics, geospatial science etc.
+ It contains functions which were needed in personal and work projects, therefore its set of features might appear a bit random.
+Nevertheless one can find it useful in projects related to robotics, geospatial science, spatial analytics etc.

 The functions are divided among three namespaces: `transform`, `s2`, `distance`: